-- The plugins should find each other automatically, the slave plugin should now show the ip address of the master computer and vice versa.
+- The plugins should find each other automatically, the slave plugin should now show that the plugins are connected.

 - Press play on the master computer, the slave computer should follow along.
-To check the accuracy of the link, loop the same clip on both computers.
-With a proper network connection the playback should not be distinguishable as two separate sound sources.
+To check the accuracy of the link, enable the metronome on both computers.
+With a proper network connection and the correct Offset setting, the playback should not be distinguishable as two separate sound sources.

 - Add the Livesync Clip Listener plugin on a track in the Master set where you have clips that you want to sync to the Slave sets.
 Note, the clips are synced by name, not by slot.

 - Add the Livesync Track Listener plugin on a track in the Master set where you want to sync the volume, mute and/or solo parameters to the Slave sets.